What is alpha thalassemia?

 DNA testing.
 This test identifies which alpha-globin genes are present, absent, or damaged.

 All of these tests can be done using a single blood sample.
-In a pregnant woman, the
+During pregnancy, the

 baby is diagnosed using CVS (chorionic villus sampling) or amniocentesis.
 A DNA test